 15. Mini Pineapple Upside Down Cakes

 There’s nothing more festive than flipping a pineapple upside-down cake out of its pan to reveal its glorious, candied fruit-topping.
 You can swap the regular flour for a gluten-free version (we recommend Bob’s Red Mill brand) or substitute milk with coconut milk to give it an extra boost of tropical flavor in a plant-based way.
-Whatever you decide to do, there’s almost no way to mess up these cute, individually-sized cakes.
+Whatever you decide to do, there’s almost no way to mess up these cakes, which are all the more cute thanks to their miniature size.

 16. Carrot Cake

 Not a fan of the typical holiday fruit cake?
-Why not try a veggie cake instead?
 This single-layer carrot cake takes most of the fuss out of the baking process and delivers crowd-pleasing results every time.
 Want to make it ahead of time but don’t have enough room left in your freezer?
-It holds up particularly well in the fridge because it’s so moist and dense!
+It holds up particularly well in the fridge because it’s so moist and dense.
+We love this one because it’s a single-layer cake and that means it’s much simpler to prep and serve.

 Holiday breakfasts recipes: